Ostpreußische Mädchengewerbeschule: Context

-Christian Peter Wilhelm Beuth opening the Gewerbeinstitut zur Industrieförderung (commercial institute for the advancement of industry) which he call a "Gewerbeschule".
+Christian Peter Wilhelm Beuth opening the Gewerbeinstitut zur Industrieförderung (commercial institute for the advancement of industry) which he called a "Gewerbeschule".
 It took youngsters in their final three years of secondary education (from 12 to 16).
 It trained the students in geometry, arithmetic, physics, chemistry, technical- and freehand drawing, trigonometry, statics, mechanics and engineering.
 On completion, the youngsters could find work in engineering, the textile and chemical industries or move onto further education.
 In other parts of Germany the word had a different meaning.

 History

 The school opened in 1909 on Kasernenstraße between the Burgkirche and Roßgärter Markt.
 Its first director was Dr. Gertrud Brostowski, followed by Marie Gosse in 1912.
 By 1928 it included 1,208 students.